Can What You Do While Sitting Down Affect Your Dementia Risk?

 Why Mental Engagement Matters for Brain Health

 The brain operates on a “use it or lose it” principle.
 Activities that require concentration, problem-solving, or learning help build and maintain connections between brain cells.
 Reading a novel, for example, engages memory, language processing, and imagination all at once.
 A crossword puzzle demands recall and pattern recognition.
 These mental workouts strengthen what researchers call “cognitive reserve,” which is the brain’s ability to resist damage from aging or disease.
-Passive screen time, on the other hand, asks very little of the brain.
-Over years and decades, that difference in daily mental stimulation appears to add up.
+Passive screen time asks very little of the brain.
+Over years and decades, that difference in daily mental stimulation may add up.
+This study cannot prove that mechanism, but its results are consistent with it.

 Practical Takeaways